leanlyhq/docs/docs/getting-started/stacks.md

 - Make changes to your codebase and trigger new CI runs to generate fresh deployable artifacts.

-- Switch your existing _Leanly Instant Web Deploy_ instance to a different artifact — great for rolling forward or reverting to a previous version.
+- Switch your existing environment to a different artifact — great for rolling forward or reverting to a previous version.

-- Deploy a second _Leanly Instant Web Deploy_ instance using a different artifact to compare multiple live versions side by side.
+- Deploy a second environment using a different artifact to compare multiple live versions side by side.

+- Play with other deployment options and deploy an environment in your own cloud account.

-- Clean up by destroying any _Leanly Instant Web Deploy_ instances you no longer need.
+- Clean up by destroying any environments you no longer need.